The Centre Pompidou-Metz presents an exceptional retrospective exhibition of the American conceptual artist Sol LeWitt (1928-2007).

 Through a remarkable partnership with local schools of art and architecture, the execution of these wall drawings at the Centre Pompidou-Metz fully conveys the spirit of collaboration and generosity advocated by the artist.

-In partnership with the Centre Pompidou-Metz, and as a chromatic counterpart to this retrospective of wall drawings in black and white, M-Museum in Leuven (Belgium) will show, from June 21, twenty wall drawings in color.
+In partnership with the Centre Pompidou-Metz, and as a chromatic counterpart to this retrospective of wall drawings in black and white, M-Museum in Leuven (Belgium) shown, until 14 October 2012 twenty wall drawings in color.

-In 2013, the Centre Pompidou-Metz will show Sol LeWitt's personal collection.
-This second exhibition will reflect LeWitt's extraordinary career not only as a prolific artist but also as an insatiable collector.
+In 2013, the Centre Pompidou-Metz show Sol LeWitt as a collector.
+An artist and his artists.
+This second exhibition reflect LeWitt's extraordinary career not only as a prolific artist but also as an insatiable collector.

 Béatrice Gross, independent curator and art critic, New York.